walterfreeman/picup-workshop/perturb.md

 ### Part 2: quantitatively measuring the period

  Modify the condition on the while loop: how can you make the pendulum stop after one-half swing?
- The code in the below Trinket will now print out the period and end.
+ The code in the above Trinket will then print out the period and end.
 How does the period depend on the amplitude?

 ### Part 3a (if you have plenty of time and want to hack yourself): period vs. amplitude